mgould1799/website-downloader/README.md

 * all package dependencies can be found within the gomod file
 * a directory created called temp

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program

-* How to run the program
-* Step-by-step bullets
 ```
 mkdir temp
 go mod download